Russian forces pound Ukraine for third day, Kyiv still in Ukrainian hands

 As hundreds of thousands of Ukrainians fled westwards towards the European Union, top Russian security official and ex-president Dmitry Medvedev said Moscow's military operations would be waged relentlessly until their goals were achieved.

-Ignoring weeks of warnings from Western leaders, Russian President Vladimir Putin launched the invasion of Ukraine on Thursday from the north, east and south, an assault that threatens to upend Europe's post-Cold War order.
+Ignoring weeks of Western warnings, President Vladimir Putin launched a three-pronged invasion of Ukraine on Thursday, saying the "neo-Nazis" in power in Kyiv threatened Russia's security.
+The assault threatens to upend Europe's post-Cold War order.

-In a significant ratcheting up of Russia's rhetoric, Medvedev said on social media that new Western sanctions had helped unite Russians and hinted at a severing of diplomatic ties with Western nations, saying it was time to "padlock the embassies".
-He said Moscow might also restore the death penalty.
+In a significant ratcheting up of Russia's rhetoric, Medvedev said new Western sanctions were a sign of the West's impotence in the standoff and hinted at a severing of diplomatic ties, saying it was time to "padlock the embassies".

-After a night of airstrikes, there were some signs of panic in centre of Kyiv.
-Reuters reporters saw Ukrainian soldiers with guns and a group of women running along the street.
+After a night of airstrikes, there were some signs of panic in Kyiv.
+Reuters reporters saw Ukrainian soldiers and a group of women running along the street.
 Nearby, Ukrainian soldiers forced a man in civilian clothes to lie down on the pavement.

 Kyiv's mayor Vitali Klitschko said there was currently no major Russian military presence in Kyiv, but added that saboteur groups were active.
 The metro system is now serving only as a shelter for citizens and trains have stopped running, he said.